 In 1949, Katz received a scholarship for summer study at the Skowhegan School of Art in Maine, where he learned about plein air painting with Henry Varnum Poor.
-Painting outdoors taught Katz how to paint from life and to work spontaneously, which lent freedom and immediacy to his brushwork, similar to the qualities that he admired in compositions by.
+Painting outdoors taught Katz how to paint from life and to work spontaneously, which lent freedom and immediacy to his brushwork, similar to the qualities that he admired in compositions by Jackson Pollock.
 His early paintings depict trees against a light-filled background, emphasizing energy and sensation rather than an exact rendering of the landscape.
 These works were exhibited at his first solo exhibition at Roko Gallery in 1954, and also in a joint exhibition with Lois Dodd at Tanager Gallery on 10th Street.

-Through these exhibitions Katz was introduced into the 10th Street scene, and exposed to the work of Nell Blaine, Jane Freilicher, and.
+Through these exhibitions Katz was introduced into the 10th Street scene, and exposed to the work of Nell Blaine, Jane Freilicher, and Larry Rivers.
 Impressed by their "open" figurative style, Katz began to paint in a similar manner.
-One of his first figurative paintings, (1951), was based upon a photograph but shows little concern for realistic depiction.
+One of his first figurative paintings, Four Children (1951), was based upon a photograph but shows little concern for realistic depiction.
 Working on the photograph paintings prompted Katz to consider the development of a modern approach to figurative painting, which was then considered old-fashioned.
 Hoping to find a balance between the traditional and contemporary, Katz decided to concentrate on portraiture and built upon his painting style by combining traditional techniques, his modernist training, and the experiences with direct painting in Skowhegan.

 In 1957, Katz met Ada del Moro at a gallery opening.
 They married in the next year, and Ada became the most frequent subject of his paintings.
 By this time, Katz had settled into a mature style, painting his portraits thinly and deliberately in direct opposition to the gestural approach of action painting.
 Painting both in New York and Maine, his subjects range from portraits, to summery leisure scenes, to simplified landscape motifs, and typically exhibit flatness due to color-blocking and occasional visible contour lines.
-The collages, begun in 1955, further emphasized the distance between his own style and Abstract Expressionism by using an unexpectedly small format and carefully trimmed shapes, as in(1958).
+The collages, begun in 1955, further emphasized the distance between his own style and Abstract Expressionism by using an unexpectedly small format and carefully trimmed shapes, as in Ada in the Water (1958).
 Noting a disconnect in the subject-ground relationship, Katz began using cutouts to arrange figures on pieces of wood in 1959, a concept developed into a series of flat "sculptures," or freestanding portraits in real space.

 Media and commercial culture played an important role in Katz's work of the 1960s, which drew from film, television, and billboard advertising.
 Red Smile (1963) is similar to a close-up film shot of Ada.
 His dramatic flair was put to good use in costume and set designs for the choreographer Paul Taylor beginning in the early 1960s, which culminated in a lifelong interest in music and dance.
 Katz also started making group portraits, which continued to dominate his body of work throughout the 1970s.
 Using the people around him as models, these paintings resulted in a fascinating social history of his aging circle of artists, poets, writers, and critics.

 In the 1980's, Katz continued his concentration on portraiture and took his landscape in a new, larger direction, exemplified by the Black Brook paintings, which he described as "environmental."
 The brook, a theme that Katz returned to frequently throughout the 1980s, is depicted as a nocturnal landscape.
 Virtually devoid of color, these pieces border upon the abstract, using heavy, brushy strokes of paint within his familiar color-blocked areas.
-Attracted to the possibilities of the contrast between light and dark, he also embarked on a series of urban nighttime paintings that create an atmosphere similar toisolated cityscapes.
+Attracted to the possibilities of the contrast between light and dark, he also embarked on a series of urban nighttime paintings that create an atmosphere similar to Edward Hopper's isolated cityscapes.
 Katz's achievement was recognized by the Whitney Museum of American Art, which mounted his first major retrospective in 1986.
 In spite of this success, Katz made an effort to keep challenging himself artistically through the exploration of different subjects, colors, textures, and light effects.

 Katz continues to maintain a home studio in SoHo, New York, in the same artists' cooperative building where he has lived and worked since 1968.